Home » FAMILY » Eight Habits for a Happy and Healthy Marriage

 Whatever you call it, your marriage will have it.
 Even in the best marriages, disagreements happen.
 Learning how to communicate your needs, thoughts, and opinions to your husband in a calm, non-accusatory manner is critical to having a happy and healthy marriage.

-You have probably heard some of the ground rules of fighting fair: use “I” statements, stick to the issue at hand (no history lessons!), and listen carefully with the intention of understanding your husband’s point of view.
+You have probably heard some of the ground rules of fighting fair: use “I” statements, stick to the issue at hand (no history lessons!), and listen carefully to your husband’s point of view.
 Every disagreement you and your husband have should be approached with the goal of solving the problem together.

 I have written more about “Fighting Fair” in a three-part series and more about communication in marriage here and here.